 DEAR MADAM,-It has never been my lot to work, either as nurse, Sister, or Matron, at a hospital where a "boarding-out" system was in vogue for the nursing staff.
 As a temporary arrangement it may sometimes be necessary, but for a permanency it appears, from every point of view, most undesirable.

-Health comfourt discipling all much more if the
+Health comfort discipling all and the offers if the

 Health, comfort, discipline, all would suffer if the Nurses' Home were outside the hospital grounds at such a distance as to entail even a ten minutes' walk.
-Less time than that in a choking fog, a piercingly cold east wind, a downpour of rain, or some of London's own particular mud, would be quite sufficient
+Less time than that in a choking fog, a piercingly cold east wind, a downpour of rain, or some of London's own particular mud, would be quite sufficient previous page next page